rdehuyss/homeassistant-lovelace-alarm-clock-card/README.md

 * the lower part (35%) of the height of the screen which:
   * can show up to 3 other home-assistant cards
   * shows the snooze and dismiss button when the alarm is ringing

+But wait, that's not all!
+It also integrates with:
+* a holiday calendar so that when you have a holiday the next day, your alarm will automatically disable.
+* the workday sensor so that when you have a holiday the next day, your alarm will automatically disable.

+* When the alarm clock is ringing, the `input_boolean.alarm_clock_ringing` will be on, otherwise it will be off.
+Using it, one can do many automations like starting sonos, ... .

 ## Updates
 * 2018-09-05: first beta release